leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DebuggerTraceViewDiffPlugin/DebuggerTraceViewDiffPlugin.md

 ![](images/DebuggerTraceViewDiffPlugin.png)

-A common strategy in dynamic analysis is to compare machine state between two points in time.
+<a name="toggle-header"></a>A common strategy in dynamic analysis is to compare machine
+state between two points in time.
 To this end, the "trace diff" plugin extends the [Dynamic Listing](../DebuggerListingPlugin/DebuggerListingPlugin.md) to provide side-by-side comparison of bytes between points in time.
 When active, listings for both times are displayed, and the byte value differences between them are highlighted. **NOTE:** This